chef/chef-web-docs/themes/docs-new/layouts/shortcodes/knife_bootstrap_no_validator.md

 the ORGANIZATION-validator.pem file.
 This is known as a "validatorless bootstrap".

-To create a node via the USER.pem file, simply delete the ORGANIZATION-validator.pem file on the workstation.
+To create a node using the USER.pem file, simply delete the ORGANIZATION-validator.pem file on the workstation.
 For example:

 ```bash